 The Mandalorian occurs after the Empire’s final defeat and before the First Order emerges, specifically 5 years after Return of the Jedi.
 At D23 in August 2019, showrunner Jon Favreau commented on the setup for the series, saying “chaos reigns because there’s no central government in the galaxy and so it degrades into a world where, like the old samurai movies and the old Westerns, where the gunfighters are roaming and people are fighting for their own safety.”

-While the New Republic emerges to restore order to a fractured galaxy, there are still many systems outside of its jurisdiction.
-More commonly referred to as “Outer Rim territories,” these lawless planets will likely serve as the setting here.
+While the New Republic emerges to restore order to a fractured galaxy, many systems still exist outside of its jurisdiction.
+More commonly referred to as “Outer Rim territories,” these lawless planets serve as the setting.
 Think of the Wild West of the Star Wars galaxy.

-The first episode of The Mandalorian will be released when Disney+ launches on Tuesday, November 12, 2019.
+The first episode of The Mandalorian was released when Disney+ launched on Tuesday, November 12, 2019.

-The Wrap reported on August 24 that Similar to Hulu or DC Universe, Disney+ will add an episode each week — with 8 episodes in the first season — to the streaming service rather than dumping entire seasons all at once.
-Assuming episodes drop every Tuesday, the Season 1 finale will be available on December 31.
+The Wrap reported in August 2019 that, similar to Hulu or DC Universe, Disney+ would add an episode each week — with 8 episodes in the first season — to the streaming service rather than dumping entire seasons all at once.
+The season finale dropped on December 27.

 Who’s in the cast of The Mandalorian?